 Welcome new students!
 NUNM’s orientation will help you get acquainted with life on your new campus.
 You will have a fun filled day, meet your classmates, explore campus and get advised with the material below.
 We’ve written it for you here, as well, so you can easily access all of this important information.

-All incoming students are assigned a college advisor, a full-time faculty member, who will work with you during your 4-6 years at NUNM.
+All incoming students are assigned a college advisor, a full-time faculty member, who will work with you during your time at NUNM.
 You will receive your advisor letter at orientation.

 Tri-Met Bus Passes